-Baked brie en croûte, perhaps better referred to as a brie and onion puff given my still somewhat questionable level of baking skill, has been on my “to make and bake” list for over a year.
+Baked brie en croûte, perhaps better referred to as a brie and onion cheese puff given my still somewhat questionable level of baking skill, has been on my “to make” list for over a year.
 I first saw the recipe prepared on an episode of Food Network’s 5 Ingredient Fix, and I have since seen it offered for sale in gourmet food catalogs.

 Sadly, yet not all that unexpectedly, my brie and onion puff was not nearly as pretty as the one I saw on television or those advertised on glossy catalog pages.
 It was, however, delicious.

 Still recovering from all of the sweets I ate over the holidays, I chose to make a savory puff with caramelized onions.
 A sweet puff option follows the same concept written in the recipe below but uses apples in place of onions.
 Rather than caramelizing two thinly sliced onions, simply sauté two thinly sliced apples in butter until the liquid in the fruit cooks down.
 Season the apples with cinnamon and sugar, apple pie spice, or whatever your tastebuds desire.

 I placed my onions on the puff pastry and then topped the onions with the brie.
 It is also okay to halve the brie by cutting across the round horizontally and then layer the filling between the cheese halves.

 I attempted to decorate my enclosed brie en croûte by placing a few pieces of extra puff pastry shaped with decorative cutters on its top.
 I have also seen brie en croûtes that encase the cheese in puff pastry, but instead of baking seam side down, pinch the open edges of the puff pastry towards the top, leaving a small space open.
 Maybe next time.